-The Resilience of Tree Roots After Cutting
+The Continuing Life of the Tree Roots After the Trees are Cut

-How long do tree roots last after cutting them down?
+How long will tree roots last after cutting them down?

-The factors that determine the longevity of Tree Roots
+Factors that affect the longevity of Tree Roots

 What Happens to Tree Roots Following the cutting?